sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 #### Knife (Blender Trim)
 - Removes knifed mesh and closes holes with its own algorithm
 - A better version of trim
-- (Knife currently is not stable so always quick save before using it)
+- (Knife currently isn't stable so always quick save before using it)
 - For cutting 45° angles with curve knife in all directions, following degrees are good to remember(**45°, 135°, 225°, 315°**)
 #### Slice
 - Creates a clean edge loop through the mesh (Also creates a new Polygroup)